Jamie Lomas

-James Lomas (born 21 April 1975) is an English actor, known for his soap opera roles as Warren Fox in Hollyoaks and Jake Stone in EastEnders.
+James Lomas is an English actor, known for his soap opera roles as Warren Fox in Hollyoaks and Jake Stone in EastEnders.

-Early life

-Jamie Lomas was born on 21 April 1975 in Manchester.

 Career

 Before joining Hollyoaks in 2006, Lomas had minor roles in Heartbeat playing Craig Harker in 2005 and in Casualty playing Nathan Simmonds in 2005.
 Lomas left Hollyoaks in 2011.

 Lomas made a full-time return to Hollyoaks in May 2016, before he departed again in November 2017.
 He made a one-off appearance in May 2018 and again in July 2019, before making a full-time return in January 2020 until leaving once again in 2024.
 Lomas was also on the seventeenth series of I'm a Celebrity...Get Me Out of Here! and finished in second place.

 Personal life

 Lomas and singer and actress Kym Marsh announced their relationship in July 2008.
 In December 2008, Lomas and Marsh announced they were expecting a baby together, due in the summer of 2009.
 On 12 February 2009, Marsh released a statement on behalf of the couple, announcing their son, Archie Jay Lomas, had been born 18 weeks early on 11 February, and had died moments after birth.
 In 2011, the couple had a daughter, Polly Lomas.
 Lomas and Marsh divorced in 2014 after Marsh had an affair with Coronation Street co-star Oliver Mellor.

 In December 2020, he announced that despite being asymptomatic, he had tested positive for COVID-19 and canceled his appearance in The Real Full Monty.